openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 **Python 3.2**

 The python3 package is now at version 3.2, the most important change in Python 3.2 is
-        the implementation of PEP 384, a stable ABI for extension modules which means that with 3.2 and upwards there won™t be any API breakages for modules which is really important developer wise.
+        the implementation of â€œPEP 384, a stable ABI for extension modulesâ€ which means that with 3.2 and upwards there wonâ€™t be any API breakages for modules which is really important developer wise.

 Another big improvement is the new GIL (Global Interpreter Lock) implementation which
         will speed up threaded Python code.
-Python 3.2 also introduces futures library which is used for concurrent programming, this will be useful more multi-core Python development.
+Python 3.2 also introduces â€œfuturesâ€ library which is used for concurrent programming, this will be useful more multi-core Python development.

 **Tomoyo**

-Tomoyo is a MAC (Mandatory Access Control) implementation for Linux “ so an alternative
+Tomoyo is a MAC (Mandatory Access Control) implementation for Linux â€“ so an alternative
-        to AppArmor and SELinux. openSUSE™s Linux kernel does now come with the module and also the tools were updated to support this.
+        to AppArmor and SELinux. openSUSEâ€™s Linux kernel does now come with the module and also the tools were updated to support this.

 **Policy and tool changes**